 - At a 20% profit margin they generated $4,496.80.

 - For an ROI a little under 2x ($1,996.80 profit)

 Great, so how will you know if this will work for you?

-The best way to figure out if your direct mail advertising costs will pay for themselves is to use our calculator!
+The best way to figure out if your direct mail advertising costs will pay for themselves is to calculate your own math.

 Where Can I Get 25 Cent Cards?

 By this point you should have an idea of your expected return on investment and want to run an area mail campaign.

 Here’s how to get going with Scout Area Mail.

 Static Scout Area Mail cards are available in two flavors.

 - At 25 cents per card there’s a 10k minimum for these zip codes.